kittykatattack/learningPixi/README.md

 To get the texture atlas into Pixi, load it using Pixi’s `AssetLoader`.
 If the JSON file was made with Texture Packer, the `AssetLoader` will interpret the data and create a texture from each frame on the tileset automatically.
-Here’s how to use `AssetLoader` to load the `treasureHunter.json` file.
+Here’s how to use the `AssetLoader` to load the `treasureHunter.json` file.
 When it has loaded, the `setup` function will run.
 ```
 var loader = new PIXI.AssetLoader(["images/treasureHunter.json"]);